 It should also be noted that the Proposed Action would result in a positive impact of increasing functional habitat areas on the Project Site.
-Alternative F 50-and 75-unit iteration would require the same amount of tree removal (53% of total trees) as the Proposed Action where the 25-unit layout would require a 45 percent reduction in trees.
 The areas to be disturbed on the Project Site to accommodate the Proposed Action are currently comprised primarily of maintained golf course areas, not natural open space.
 These areas of recreational space currently do not provide significant habitat for unique, threated or endangered plant or animal species.
 While the 25-, 50- and 75-unit iterations of Alternative F would increase the provision of open space, they do not represent reasonable alternatives because they are financially infeasible proposals inconsistent with the Applicant's objectives and capabilities.